pocomane/brewed-in-the-apocalypse/bita.md

 inspiration.

-The player should keep some space on the sheet to record Harm assigned by the scenarist, object ey will find, future notes, etc.
+The player should keep some space on the sheet to record Harm assigned by the scenarist, object ey will find, future notes, etc. Since the Traits, the Harm and the Fortune points are the only things having mechanical effect, make clear what they are in the sheet, for example putting a "+" before Traits, a "-" before Harms and an underline on the Fortune points.

 Each player choose and print the name of the character on the sheet.